Multicultural Academic Council Mentoring Program

 - Must have completed at least one year in a doctoral program

-MAC invites first year doctoral students to apply to participate in the MAC Mentoring Program as mentees, which brings more advanced graduate students and postdocs together with beginning graduate students for monthly discussion sessions focused on common issues faced by early career graduate students.
+MAC invites first-year doctoral students to apply to participate in the MAC Mentoring Program as mentees, which brings more advanced graduate students and postdocs together with beginning graduate students for monthly discussion sessions focused on common issues faced by early-career graduate students.

 - Currently enrolled doctoral student

-- First year doctoral student
+- First or second-year doctoral student

 Please contact MAC at Multicultural.Academic.Council@gmail.com